Glossary

 Collectability

-The likelihood of receiving the amount of money owed.
+The likelihood of receiving the amount of money owed or the asset accrued.

 Collectability of Reinsurance Proceeds